 Once upon a time, there was a company.
-Their data management practices were based on a certain model.
-One day, they have invited external consultants to assess the level of maturity of their data management.
-The consulting company that was involved was started comparing different data management maturity models, but ended up using their own data management model for their assessment.
+Their data management practices were based on a particular model.
+One day, they invited external consultants to assess the level of maturity of their data management.
+The consulting company that was involved started comparing different data management maturity models but ended up using its data management model for its assessment.
 I think you can imagine how effective this assessment turned out to be and how accurate the results were.

 No one doubts the fact that a maturity assessment can be very useful.
 It can be used for multiple purposes, such as: